Master Plan to our Jeep Upgrades

 The Gas/Smoke Detector is required by law.
 And with all the Propane connection in and around the trailer, it is a good thing to have.
 We had a few alarms after disconnecting the stove outside the trailer and storing the stove inside the trailer.
 The sensors are very sensitive and we are happy they work.
 The unit has very low power consumption.

 The fridge runs on Propane and uses 12 volts to power the controller (cooling on/of, fan in the back for cooling, fridge control panel).
-It is very efficient on Propane and obviously on 110 volts.
-The fridge DOES NOT run on 12 volts while driving, it is actually disabled in the trailer.
-We were told that it will run on Propane while driving.
-We never tried this yet and always started the fridge when we stopped for a longer break.
+It is very efficient on Propane and obviously on 120 volts.
+The fridge DOES NOT run on 12 volts while driving, it is actually disabled in the trailer. (source Prolite) We were told that it will run on Propane while driving.

 If you choose to run the fridge on propane while driving remember that it is required by law that you stop and turn off all gas appliances before entering a gas station.
 This means you must do it before you even pull up to the pump.